alejsherion/PokemonTopicCrupAPI/README.md

 }
 ```

-This method lists all the likes associated with PokÈmon saved by the user and / or public.
+This method lists all the likes associated with Pok√©mon saved by the user and / or public.

 A form for paging was defined by implementing properties in the Header so that the consumption of the method was clean.